 The inspiration for this dish came from Turquoise by Greg Malouf.
 I recommend this cookbook of Turkish recipes.
 It is beautiful.

 Are you looking for similar recipes?
-Try Raw Beetroot and Herb Salad, Beetroot, Orange and Olive Salad, and Beetroot with Honey Dressing.
+Try Raw Beetroot and Herb Salad, Beetroot and Goat Cheese Salad with Rocket, Beetroot, Orange and Olive Salad, and Beetroot with Honey Dressing.

 Feel free to browse other recipes from Turquoise.
 You might also like our Beetroot recipes.
 Or you might like to browse Salad recipes too.
 Check out our easy Mid Spring recipes here.